JBerthelier/ParasiTE/README.md

 3) Transcriptomes obtained with Stringtie2 'merged'
 you must use `-P SM`

-4) Custom transcriptome obatined by stringtie2 Merge option `-P SA`
+4) Custom transcriptome obatined by stringtie2 Merge option `-P SA` or by yourself

-5) Custom transcriptome following the below format (such as "/Demo_data/Athaliana_447_Araport11.transcript_exons.for_ParasiTE.gtf" )
+5) Custom transcriptome following the below format (such as "/Demo_data/Athaliana_447_Araport11.transcript_exons.for_ParasiTE.gtf" ) you must use `-P SC`
+Be careful in this format tu exon_number order is different than for Stringtie output In this case exon number are according to the transcript strand.

 |seqname|source|feature   |start |end  |score|strand|frame|attribute                                                  |
 |------:|-----:|---------:|-----:|----:|----:|-----:|----:|----------------------------------------------------------:|